 Do colleges look at middle school grades?
 A lot of students believe that only what they did in high school matters to their college application, and that’s not necessarily the case.
 A lot of what you did in middle school may actually have an effect on your life, high school grades, and overall application.
 The college isn’t going to look at the grades from those middle school years, but that doesn’t mean you shouldn’t reflect on your time from sixth to eighth grade.
-Here’s a few reasons why.
+Here are a few reasons why.

 You Developed Habits

 Most likely, your good study habits started while you were in middle school.
 You began creating your study schedules, using a planner, learned to manage your time properly, or get your homework done at certain times.
 You may have also pursued an interest in sports or another hobby through your school that taught things like determination, will power, responsibly, and more.

 These habits and interests would have followed you to high school and absolutely had an impact on your grades and education during these years!
 Don’t count out how much middle school formed you as a teenager and as a student.
 If you continued with the sport or hobby, you can definitely acknowledge how that early introduction helped your passion for the extracurricular.

 You May Have Taken Important Courses

 Was there a course you took that shaped what classes you took in high school?
 Or maybe even had a role in you choosing a major for your college applications?
 This is important to your development.
 And if a college asks you about your choice in major, you can reflect back on this time in your life and talk about why it had such an impact on you.